MichalEgier/page-replacement-algorithms-simulation/README.md

 # page-replacement-algorithms-simulation

 ## Description
-Program to simulate various algorithms for replacing pages in operating memory.
+Program to simulate various algorithms for replacing pages in memory.